ytaki0801/CharLISP/README.md

 ## Examples

-See comments of source codes for other examples.
+See comments in source codes for other examples.

 ```
 ('(Hello,World))